morshed-research/cad2map/README.md

 ### 'slicing'
 Folder containing relevant object classes and functions to slice an image into several subset images
 - dataset.py: contains object classes needed to process PNG images for slicing into several subset images
-- image_slice.py: contains functions to process PNG image and save it as several subset images of similar size
+- image_slice.py: contains functions to process a PNG image and save it as several subset images of similar size

 ### 'results'
 Folder containing all intermediary and final results from pipeline development